Mach to Speed of Light - Understand High-Speed Measurements

 The Mach number, named after Ernst Mach, is a dimensionless unit representing the ratio of an object's speed to the speed of sound.
 The speed of light, defined in a vacuum, is a fundamental constant in physics, established through various experiments since the 19th century.

-In the US, Mach numbers are commonly used in aviation for both commercial and military applications, while the speed of light is often referenced in scientific contexts.
+In the US, Mach numbers are commonly used in aviation for both commercial and military applications, while the speed of light is frequently referenced in scientific contexts.

 In Europe, Mach is used in aerospace engineering, and the speed of light is a standard reference in physics and engineering education.